Abinesh-L/Face-Detection-in-the-Wild/README.md

 An image element in my results.json file will look like so:
 [{"iname": "img.jpg", "bbox": [x, y, width, height]}, ...]
 # TASK 2:

 I used the concept of K-Means Clustering on the 128-bin output of face_recognition.face_encodings.
 The program is coded (FaceCluster.py), so that it will be able to detect faces in the given images.
 Then this list is passed to face_recognition.face_encodings to get the 128-bin feature output.
 In this append vector of size(Nx128), where N is the number of images, the concept of K-means clustering is applied to sort the images based on the feature.
 The number of features used is 128.
-The final clustered output is below.
+The images used are in the folder facecluster_5.